2008 American League Championship Series: Game 4

 The Rays routed the defending World Champions for the second straight night with a 13–4 win in Boston.
 Carlos Peña got it going in the first with a two-run homer off starter Tim Wakefield.
 Evan Longoria followed it up with his third homer of the series and fifth in the playoffs.
 Willy Aybar hit his first home run of the postseason in the third when he sent one over the Green Monster for a two-run homer.
-Kevin Cash's leadoff home run in the third off of Rays starter Andy Sonnanstine put the Red Sox on the board.
-In the fifth, Carl Crawford doubled with one out in the fifth off of Justin Masterson and scored on Aybar's single.
-Next inning, Jason Bartlett tripled with one out off of Manny Delcarmen.
+Kevin Cash's leadoff home run in the third off Rays starter Andy Sonnanstine put the Red Sox on the board.
+In the fifth, Carl Crawford doubled with one out in the fifth off Justin Masterson and scored on Aybar's single.
+Next inning, Jason Bartlett tripled with one out off Manny Delcarmen.

 After Akinori Iwamura walked, B. J. Upton's RBI single made it 7–1 Rays.
 Delcarmen walked two to load the bases and force in another run before being relieved by Javier Lopez, who allowed back-to-back RBI singles to Crawford and Aybar, then an RBI groundout to Navarro.
 In the bottom of the inning, David Ortiz hit a leadoff triple and scored on Kevin Youkilis's groundout.
 In the eighth, Mike Timlin walked Pena to lead off the inning, then allowed an RBI triple to Crawford and RBI single to Aybar.
 In the bottom of the inning, Jed Lowrie hit a leadoff single, moved to second on a groundout and scored on Dustin Pedroia's single.
 Trever Miller relieved Sonnastine and allowed a two-out RBI double to Youkilis.
 Edwin Jackson pitched a scoreless ninth as the Rays were one win away from the World Series.
 Carl Crawford went 5-for-5 with two stolen bases in the game.